 Instead, it focuses on the big picture, clearly showing your company’s major objectives and the high-level strategies it will use to achieve these — this helps keep stakeholders and team members aligned and on track to succeed.

 But most importantly, business roadmaps are not set in stone.
 The activities and priorities outlined in a business roadmap are open to debate and can be reshuffled if needed to better reflect the current environment.

-The most common use case for a business roadmap is to show how the business plans to grow, but they can be used for other strategic projects, such as change management, enterprise architecture projects or even by individual departments.
+The most common use case for a business roadmap is to show how the business plans to grow.
+Still, they can be used for other strategic projects, such as change management, enterprise architecture projects, or even by individual departments.

 Whether you are an entrepreneur, a business owner, or a marketing manager, everyone can use a business roadmap to make communicating complicated strategy effortless.